 In 1697, a little over 70 years after the Dutch settled New York as a trading post known as New Amsterdam, Trinity Church was granted a charter by King William III of England.
 Since then, Trinity has been an integral part of New York City.
 Today, Trinity Church and St. Paul's Chapel (just a few blocks north) are the cornerstones of Trinity Church Wall Street, a growing and vibrant Episcopal community.

-Historical Stops & Experiences
+Historical Stops & Virtual Tours

 - Watch past historical videos in our video portal.